 1. The Best Lease to Own Program for New Owner Operators (With Good Credit)

-Here’s a program that some truckers have been pleased with.
+Here’s an owner-operator startup loan program that some truckers have been pleased with.

 It’s not the easiest program to be approved for... but it rocks.

 - Either be a homeowner or have lived where you live for at least 5 years

 This program is available for trucks less than 10 years old with less than 1 million miles.

 Now, here are the payments.

 Imagine a $40,000 truck financed for 48 months.